jpg6453/holiday-hub/README.md

 ## Acknowledgements

-A big thank you to my Code Institute, Mentor Maranatha Ilesanmi, for demonstrating concepts which helped me overcome problems in the functionality of the site.
+A big thank you to my Code Institute Mentor, Maranatha Ilesanmi, for demonstrating concepts which helped me overcome problems in the functionality of the site.